Mastering MQTT in IIoT: The Gateway to Efficient Communication

 MQTT (Message Queuing Telemetry Transport) is a lightweight messaging protocol designed for low-bandwidth, high-latency or unreliable networks.
 Developed by IBM in the late 1990s, it is now an open standard managed by OASIS (Organization for the Advancement of Structured Information Standards) and the ISO (International Organization for Standardization).

-IACS Engineering: Pioneering MQTT Solutions for Australia’s Industrial Growth
+IACS Engineering: Poineering MQTT Solutions for Australia’s Industrial Growth

 In the digital tapestry of the Industrial Internet of Things (IIoT), MQTT (Message Queuing Telemetry Transport) emerges as a vital protocol, enabling lightweight, efficient messaging between devices.
 This article delves into MQTT’s role in IIoT and clarifies the distinction between MQTT and its extension, Sparkplug B.